nwags64/nwags64.github.io/index.md

 <h2>JavaScript Madness</h2>

 <p>
 Welcome!
 This is a weighted-probability simulator of this year's March Madness tournament.
-The way it works is you input what weights you'd like various metrics to hold below, which spits out a weighted, relative value score between (-1 and 1) for each team.
-From there, a formula that was constructed completely based on vibes/what generally looked reasonable when looking at every team's odds of winning against Gonzaga (I am not a math guy sorry), produces a weighted probability of victory in each game.
+The way it works is you input what weights you'd like various metrics to hold below, which spits out a weighted, relative value score between (0 and 1) for each team.
+From there, a formula that was constructed completely based on vibes/what generally looked reasonable (I am not a math guy sorry) produces a weighted probability of victory in each game.
 From there, the simulator runs and produces a full bracket of results.
-So, technically, anything can happen, including Georgia St. winning it all!--that's just extremely unlikely.</br> </br>
+So, technically, anything can happen, including Texas Southern winning it all!--that's just extremely unlikely.  </br></br>
 Note: I have basically never coded in JavaScript (where virtually all of this code is done), and have done no coding at all since a very basic web design class sophomore year in high school.
 I did it in just a couple days, all original code, so please be gentle with your judgments.
-It's just for fun! </br> </br>
+It's just for fun! </br></br>

 Here's a brief explainer of the weight options: </br>
-	<b> Kenpom, BPI, Sagarain, and Barthag/Torvik</b> are all computer metrics based on complicated algorithms I assume. </br>
+	<b> Kenpom, BPI, EvanMiya, and Barthag/Torvik</b> are all computer metrics based on complicated algorithms I assume. </br>
 	<b>Strength of Record</b> is ESPN's resume rating based on the likelihood of a team achieving their record. </br>
 	<b>Win %</b> is, simply, a team's winning percentage.
 Is it predictive?
 Probably not!
 But it <i> feels </i> like it is. </br>
 	<b>Pure Chance</b> is what it sounds like.
 I would recommend not putting this number higher than 1 or 2 in conjunction with the other values because it would quickly outweigh everything else.
 If you put everything else at zero, and put pure chance at 1 (or any other number) the bracket will simulate as if every team has equal odds of winning every game.
 Pure coin flip. </br></br>
 	Recommendations: simplify the numbers, don't make them all super big, try to make them smaller where possible.
-Ensure that you put a value into every input box (even if that value is zero).  <b> NOTE: YOU WILL LIKELY NEED TO PRESS RUN SEVERAL TIMES BEFORE IT WILL ACTUALLY RUN.
-I DO NOT KNOW WHY. </b> </br>
+Ensure that you put a value into every input box (even if that value is zero).  <b> NOTE: You may need to press run more than once before it will actually run.
+I do not know why.</b> </br>
 	Happy Bracketing! </br>
 choose your weights </br>
 	kenpom: <input id="k" type="number"> </br>
 	bpi: <input id="b" type="number"> </br>
 	strength of record: <input id="sor" type="number"> </br>
-	sagarin: <input id="sag" type="number"> </br>
+	EvanMiya: <input id="sag" type="number"> </br>
 	Barthag/Torvik: <input id="t" type="number"> </br>
 	Win %: <input id="w" type="number"> </br>
 	Pure Chance: <input id="c" type="number"> </br>